janheski/ServiceNow/src/Kafka/MID server replication.md

 ## Stream Connect With MID server Message Replication
 ### Securing the Kafka Server with SSL
-1. Make a diretory to which we will create a self-signed CA, keystore, and truststore
+1. Make a directory to which we will create a self-signed CA, keystore, and truststore
     ```
     mkdir ~/demo
     cd ~/demo